burgerzuhsaga/waydroid_script/README.md

 ## Get Android ID for device registration

-You need to register you device with its it before being able to use gapps, this will print out your Android ID which you can use for device registration required for google apps:
+You need to register you device with its it before being able to use gapps, this will print out your Android ID which you can use for device registration required for Google apps:
 Open terminal and switch to directory where "main.py" is located then run:

     sudo venv/bin/python3 main.py certified

-Star this repository if you find this useful, if you encounter problem create an issue on github !
+Star this repository if you find this useful, if you encounter problem create an issue on GitHub!

 ## Error handling